“To know your limits you have to be able to go beyond them. In other words; you have to be able to jump right over your own shadow.”

 (Simone de Beauvoir)

 I have first met Lizzy in an antique shop.
 My then husband (now my ex but remain the father of my children) insisted to buy me another porcelain doll for my growing collection as means of appeasing his guilt for yet another sin he committed towards my person.
 He was (and still is) generous to a fault equipped with good taste and the means to acquire anything he deemed necessary.
-In my case, often times it was jewelries; sometimes car, motorbikes (yes, plural.
-I had three) plane tickets to somewhere far to get me out of his way, or money in exchanged for personal favour.
+In my case, often times it was jewelry; sometimes car, motorbikes (yes, plural.
+I had three) plane tickets to somewhere far to get me out of his way, or money in exchange for a personal favor.

 I love looking into her eyes when talking to her, believing she can really understand me.
 I adore her pouty lips, sad expression, long eyelashes, baby limbs and traditional clothing.
 I used to sit her on a lawn chair while I was gardening to keep me company.
 I like being with Lizzy.